 - "Yousei", used in Episode 22 and the first movie.

 - "Universal Bunny", her first song in The False Songstress, which goes with the movie's gorgeous display of 3D animations and her fanservice-y concert, as shown here.

 - "pink monsoon", which is an upbeat Ear Worm for many.

-- "Obelisk", the climatic song used as part of Sheryl's plane to bait the Vajra back to her after they abducted Ranka.
-Here's a live version.
+- "Obelisk", the climactic song used as part of Sheryl's plan to bait the Vajra back to her after they abducted Ranka.
+Seen here.

 - "Kindan no Elixir", the very first song used in The Wings of Goodbye as part of Sheryl's very risqué concert.